RW Cephei: Variability

-Great dimming events
+Great dimming

-In December of 2022, the star was reported by two astronomers to be going through a great dimming, reaching a fainter than usual magnitude of 7.6.
-It is speculated to possibly be similar to the great dimming of Betelgeuse that happened in late 2019.
+In December of 2022, the star was reported by two astronomers to be going through a "great dimming", reaching a fainter than usual magnitude of 7.6.
+It was speculated to be caused by short periods of enhanced mass loss leading to the condensation of dust that partially obscures the stellar photosphere.
+This was later confirmed by observations with the CHARA array, revealing a dark patch on the western side of the star suggested to be a dust cloud released in a recent surface mass ejection.
+An unusually bright maximum attained in 2019 right before the dimming was suspected to be caused by an energetic convective upwelling of hot gas, later being expelled and cooling into a dust cloud obscuring the star.
+The event is compared to the great dimming of Betelgeuse that happened in late 2019 and the dimming events seen in the historical light curve of VY Canis Majoris.

+Spectra taken by an amateur astronomer show the appearance of several new emission lines during the dimming, most notably H-α and the K I lines at 766.5 and 769.9 nm.
+The H-α line is blueshifted by ~40 km/s relative to the star, suggesting the source of the emission is expanding outwards.

 Previous observations using photographic plates taken between 1948 and 1951 reveal a similar dimming from magnitude 9.16 down to 9.5, followed by a rapid re-brightening to magnitude 8.9.

 Spectrum

 RW Cephei displays many complex lines in its spectrum, many of which are stronger and more broad than usual.
 An initial study in 1956 focusing on the blue spectral region found many metal absorption lines with two components separated by a central maximum, attributed to emission superposed on an absorption line widened due to turbulence.
 The shortward absorption components were found to be significantly stronger than the longward components, caused by an outward moving shell of gas.
-A follow-up study in 1972 focusing on redder spectral regions found unusually strong sodium D lines too intense to be caused by the interstellar medium.
-The iron I line was found to be 30% stronger than in normal K-type supergiants, while the titanium I and vanadium I lines were of the same strengh or weaker.
+A follow-up study in 1972 focusing on redder spectral regions found unusually strong Na D lines too intense to be caused by the interstellar medium.
+The Fe I line was found to be 30% stronger than in normal K-type supergiants, while the Ti I and V I lines were of the same strength or weaker.
 With these peculiar spectral features, the star finds no counterpart among the known hypergiants, with only Rho Cassiopeiae displaying remotely similar features.

-Circumstellar material

-The star shows evidence for a significant amount of circumstellar material in its spectrum.
-The IRAS low resolution spectrum shows signatures of optically thick silicate emission at 10 and 18 microns, an indication for high amounts of mass loss.
-Silicon monoxide emission was suspected in 1982, and later confirmed using higher resolution spectra showing clear signs of emission at 4.0, 4.04 and 4.08 microns.
-Direct imaging in mid-infrared bands reveals the source to be extended, having an azimuthally symmetric structure similar to IRC +10420.

-Spectral type

 The spectrum has been classified as early as G8 and as late as M2, but it isn't clear that there has been actual variation.
 In the first MK spectral atlas, it was listed M0:Ia.
 RW Cephei was later listed as the standard star for spectral type G8 Ia, then as the standard for K0 0-Ia.
 Based on the same spectra it was adjusted to the standard star for type K2 0-Ia.
 Molecular bands characteristic of M-class stars are seen in infrared spectra, but not always in optical spectra.